Complete Guide to Flash Photography for Beginners

 Exposure Bracketing - Similar to auto exposure bracketing, this setting takes multiple shots with slightly different exposures, usually -1/0/+1 stops.

 Front and Rear-Curtain Sync - Important for capturing motion in an image.
-Normally the flash will trigger when the shutter is fully open.
+Normally, the flash will trigger when the shutter is fully open.
 With slow shutter speeds, there is a delay between the shutter opening and the shutter closing (curtains).
 Within this delay, we can choose when to fire the flash.
 Front sync fires the flash as the shutter is opened, while rear fires when the shutter closes.
-If there is motion in the photo - in this example a runner if we use the front curtain sync the flash fires and the shutter remains open as the subject blurs away from the flash.
+If there is motion in the photo - in this example, a runner, if we use the front curtain sync, the flash fires, and the shutter remains open as the subject blurs away from the flash.
 In rear sync, there is a blur up to the flash.

 Flash Diffusion and Bouncing

-If you've taken photos indoors you will probably know that the flash is very harsh and can make the image flat, or washed out.
+If you've taken photos indoors, you will probably know that the flash is very harsh and can make the image flat or washed out.
 This can be improved by using a diffuser or "bouncing" the flash.
 By this, I don't mean dropping it!
 Flash diffusers come in all shapes and sizes for all budgets.
 Here are the most common.

 DIY Flash Diffuser